janheinrichmerker/song-analysis/documentation/documentation.md

 Additionally parsing HDF5 files in Java requires the use of a native library, though including native libraries in Hadoop is difficult, because normally each Hadoop data node is running on a separate physical machine, thus one needs to configure the native library on each node.
 Writing custom wrappers around the Hadoop analyze tool and using Hadoop file system's shared cache it was possible to bypass this problem.

 Running Hadoop on a single-node cluster of course is not using Hadoop's full potential.
-Though, as there was no multi-node cluster available at the time of writing, this project was limited to a single-node cluster.
+Though, as there was no multi-node cluster available to the authors at the time of writing, this project was limited to a single-node cluster.
 For each analyzed input file Hadoop creates a mapper.
 Although a mapper can process multiple splits (regions) of a file, the custom input format made for HDF5 songs doesn't support splits - neither does the underlying HDF5 library.
 Consequently Hadoop would have to create 1 000 000 mappers (10 000 for the subset) which of course overflows the RAM of most consumer hardware.
 Therefore only parts of the subset, the `B` sub-folder, were analyzed.